TOGAF® 9 Certified (Level 1 & 2) – eLearning

 Certified Module 23: Guidelines for Adapting the ADM Iteration and Levels

 Discusses the application of iteration within the ADM, factors influencing its use, and various iteration cycles.
-It also explains how different levels of architecture and the Enterprise Continuum are organized.
+It also explains how different levels of architecture and the Enterprise Continuum are organised.

 Certified Module 24: Adapting the ADM: Security